Oracle to buy online data management startup BlueKai

 Oracle, the world’s No. 2 business software maker, did not disclose the value of the deal.

-However, Business Insider reported last week that Oracle was looking to buy BlueKai for about $400 million. (link.reuters.com/dud27v)
+However, Business Insider reported last week that Oracle was looking to buy BlueKai for about $400 million. ()

 Oracle bought web-based marketing software maker Responsys for about $1.39 billion in December to expand its cloud-computing services.